-From a continental perspective, 35.2% of Sierra Leone exports by value were delivered to fellow African countries while 34.2% were sold to Asian importers.
-Sierra Leone shipped another 30% worth of goods to Europe.
-Smaller percentages went to North American (0.5%), Latin America excluding Mexico but including the Caribbean (0.1%) then Australia (0.02%).
+From a continental perspective, 34.8% of Sierra Leone’s exports by value in 2019 were delivered to fellow African countries while 34.5% were sold to importers in Asia.
+Sierra Leone shipped another 30.1% worth of goods to Europe.

 Sierra Leone’s Top 10 Exports

-Sierra Leone’s top 10 exports account for 86.1% of the overall value of its global shipments.
+Sierra Leone’s top 10 exports accounted for 93.8% of the overall value of its global shipments.

 In second place for improving export sales was the coffee, tea and spices via a 52.9% gain, propelled by stronger international sales of coffee.

-Sierra Leone’s shipments of vegetable, fruit or nut preparations posted the third-fastest gain in value, up by 2,670% year over year.
+Sierra Leone’s shipments of cocoa posted the third-fastest gain in value up by 52.8%.

 The following types of Sierra Leonean product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.